-By Karen Sprenger / Dec 6th, 2022
+By Karen Sprenger / Mar 26th, 2024

-Our Top 3 Incident Response Tabletop Exercise Scenarios & Why These Should Be Part of Your Cybersecurity Plan
+Our Top 3 Evergreen Incident Response Tabletop Exercise Scenarios & Why These Should Be Part of Your Cybersecurity Plan

 incident response tabletop exercise scenario imageAs a consultant, one of my favorite assignments is leading incident response tabletop exercise scenarios that help organizations discover their strengths and weaknesses.
 If you are not familiar with the term, the purpose of a tabletop exercise is to gather the incident response team including IT, management, public relations, legal counsel, etc. around a table (or a virtual table), preferably with pizza or cinnamon rolls in front of them (depends on the time of day), and talk through the team’s response to a given scenario using their incident response plan as a guide.

-Clients often bring us in to facilitate the tabletop exercises to help the group remain on track, provide third-party perspective, and provide experience and examples from real-world response, as well as design scenarios for the exercise and introduce surprises along the way. (“Ok, Jenny, the only person who has access to that information is on vacation at a resort with no cell service and no email, now what are you going to do?”)
+However, many clients prefer to outsource this service and often bring us in to facilitate the tabletop exercises to help the group remain on track, provide third-party perspective, and provide experience and examples from real-world responses, as well as design scenarios for the exercise and introduce surprises along the way.
+For example, “Ok, Jenny, the only person who has access to that information is on vacation at a resort with no cell service and no email, now what are you going to do?”
+Clients also bring us in to facilitate when they want to be surprised by the scenario and approach the activity on equal footing with the rest of their team.
+It’s the best way to simulate a real cyberattack.
+Whether you run your tabletop exercise internally or outsource it to us, testing these scenarios is a crucial component of building your organization’s cyber resilience.
+If you’re a visual person, you can also watch this 4-minute tabletop exercises video.

 Let’s look at a few incident response tabletop exercise scenarios and discover some of the questions you should ask during these exercises.
 After you are done reading these scenarios, I suggest reading my colleague’s blog on the common questions and gaps that are discovered during incident response tabletop exercise scenarios.
-It can really help you think through potential process or security gaps.
+It can really help you think through potential processes or security gaps.

 Our 3 Favorite Incident Response Tabletop Exercise Scenarios